rahdeensigari/simple-qdd/JOURNAL.md

 ![image](docs/oldQDD.jpg)

 The problem with this actuator however is that it is too large, heavy, and expensive to use for an actual 6-axis arm.
 That's why I'm making this, a smaller, lighter, and cheaper robotic actuator that can still be powerful enough to effectively drive a robotic arm.
+Specifically, I want this actuator to be at most 3" in diameter.

 In mechatronics applications like this, it is important for actuators to be somthing called *Quasi-Direct Drive.* Quasi-Direct Drive (QDD) actuators have a high enough gear ratio so that they can actually move signficant loads while not being so powerful that they cannot be backdriven.
 This is important as QDD actuators like this can completely eliminate the need for external touch sensors, as the actuator cannot overpower the external forces that are put upon it.
 This allows for the firmware to detect the resulting current increase and register that it has came in contact with an object.